ihrapsa/KlipperWrt/README.md

                            cadriel - for [fluidd](https://github.com/cadriel/fluidd)
                            Eric Callahan - for [Moonraker](https://github.com/Arksine/moonraker)
 * the fine tuning: andryblack - for the OpenWrt Klipper [service](https://github.com/andryblack/openwrt-build/tree/master/packages/klipper/files)
-* the encouragement: Tom Hensel - for supporting me into this
+* the encouragement: [Tom Hensel](https://github.com/gretel)- for supporting me into this

 You can find me on discord: jonah1024#4422